 Each film will be will be personally introduced by John Lightfoot, senior program officer at California Humanities and manager of the our California Documentary Project grant program.
 A question-and-answer discussion with the filmmakers and/or individuals featured in the documentaries will follow several of the screenings.

 In Real Boy, 19-year-old Bennett Wallace navigates sobriety, adolescence, and the evolution of this gender identity while his resistant mother begins to accept her transgender son.
 Along the way, both are reminded that families are not only given, but also chosen.
 A Q&A with Joe Stevens, a musician featured in the film, will follow the screening.
 For more information, click HERE.

 Romeo is Bleeding

 [2015, 93 MINUTES, NR] February 1, 2018

 Romeo is Bleeding follows Donté Clark, a young poet growing up in Richmond, California — a city haunted by a fatal turf war.
 Donté and the like-minded youth of the city mount an urban adaptation of Shakespeare’s Romeo and Juliet, with the hope of starting a dialogue about violence in the city.
 Will Richmond crush Donté’s idealism, or will Donté find a solution to end Richmond’s cycle of trauma?
-For more information and tickets, click HERE.
+For more information, click HERE.

 [2016, 84 MINUTES, NR]|